milankinen/c2w2c/README.md

 # C2W2C Language Model

 The implementation of the language model from my Master's Thesis.
+If you are interested in getting the paper, please send me email to m.lankinen@iki.fi.

 ## Pre-requirements